Virginia Tech® home

 Biography

-Dr. Chakravarti has published extensively on managerial and consumer decision making in marketing.
-His papers are widely cited in elite scholarly business journals and appear in JCP, JCR, JMR, JM, JAMS, Marketing Letters, Marketing Science, Management Science, OBHDP, and in scholarly books such as the Annual Review of Psychology.
-He has received several research awards from the American Marketing Association (AMA) and the Association for Consumer Research (ACR), including the ACR/JCR award for the best JCR article (1991-93).
-He is a fellow of SCP, and a current or former member of the editorial boards of JCP, JCR, JMR, JM, Journal of Retailing, among others.
-A member of JCP’s founding editorial team, he was Associate Editor (1991-93) and Editor (1993-96).
+His research has been featured in the Harvard Business Review and has received multiple awards from the American Marketing Association (AMA) and the Association for Consumer Research (ACR), including the ACR/JCR award for the best JCR article during 1991-93.
+He is a lifetime fellow of the Society for Consumer Psychology (SCP), and a current or former editorial board member of JCP, JCR, JMR, JM, Journal of Retailing, and Psychology & Marketing.
+He served on JCP’s founding editorial team, as Associate Editor (1991-93), and Editor (1993-96).

 Education